Jacob Collier: 2018–2024: Djesse series

 On 2 May 2022, Collier was the subject of Alan Yentob's BBC One television documentary series Imagine..., in the episode Jacob Collier: In the Room Where It Happens.
 On 29 September 2022, Collier released his first live album, Piano Ballads (Live From The Djesse World Tour 2022), which includes 11 covers largely improvised by Collier on stage, many of which involve a spontaneous audience choir.
 On 8 December 2023, Collier performed "Last Christmas" at the Royal Christmas Concert at Westminster Abbey.
 At the 2024 Grammy Awards, Collier won the Best Arrangement, Instrumental and Vocals award for "In the Wee Small Hours of the Morning".
 He also performed at the Grammy Awards ceremony, playing "Both Sides Now" with Joni Mitchell, Brandi Carlile, Allison Russell, SistaStrings, Blake Mills, and Lucius.

 Djesse Vol. 4 was released on 29 February 2024.
-The singles include "Little Blue", featuring Brandi Carlile; "Wherever I Go", "Witness Me", "Mi Corazón", and a cover of Simon & Garfuknel's "Bridge Over Troubled Water".
+The singles include "Little Blue", featuring Brandi Carlile; "Wherever I Go", "Witness Me", "Mi Corazón", and a cover of Simon & Garfunkel's "Bridge Over Troubled Water".
 That same year, he collaborated with Aurora on a mashup of his song "A Rock Somewhere" and her "The Seed", performed in the Arctic to raise awareness for ocean and climate protection.
 On 9 October 2024, Collier released Djesse Vol. 4 (Deluxe), which contains all tracks from the original release along with four additional tracks "to conclude the journey of Djesse".

 2025: The Light For Days

-On 10 September 2025, Jacob Collier announced a new album The Light for Days, which released on 10 October 2025.
+Jacob Collier released a new album The Light for Days on 10 October 2025.
 Collier stated that "since completing the Djesse album series, one of the things I've most wanted to focus on, and explore deeply, is the limitation of a single instrument."
-To this end, The Light for Days is the result of a self-imposed challenge to write a full-length album in just four days, using only his voice and his unique 5-string guitar, an instrument that he conceptualized and helped to create.
+To that end, The Light for Days is the result of a self-imposed challenge to write a full-length album in just four days, using only his voice and his unique 5-string guitar, an instrument that he conceptualized and helped to create.
 Because of the extremely short timeline, Collier mentioned, "I had to work so fast that I couldn't second-guess anything – I just had to roll with and trust the process."

+In May 2026, Berklee College and New York University awarded him an honorary degree.